CachyOS/website/src/content/post/2023-happy-new-year.md

   - repository
 ---

-# Happy new Year, CachyOS Recap 2023 and Plans for 2024

 We wish you all a happy new year and hope you got well into 2024.
 2023 was a great year for CachyOS, marked by significant improvements, changes, and fixes across the board.